Way of the Samurai 2: Gameplay

 Also, the "Appraise" feature is able to make the swords upgraded more powerful.
 Their effects include addition to attack, defense, durability, tension resistance, or a combination of the above.
 These, however, requires certain conditions to be met, such as number of kills.
 Some special swords are able to be appraised based on their name.

-Soundtrack

-The original soundtrack of the game was composed by the Japanese composer Noriyuki Asakura, it was released on May 21, 2003.
-It consists of 26 short songs that are played within the game.

 Reception

 Way of the Samurai 2 was met with mixed reception upon release, as GameRankings gave it a score of 63.09%, while Metacritic gave it 59 out of 100.